 1988: Glenn Frey released his third solo studio album, Soul Searchin’.

 1992: INXS achieved their only #1 album in the UK with their eighth LP, Welcome to Wherever You Are.

 1995: R.E.M. released “Crush With Eyeliner,” the fourth single from their ninth studio album, Monster.
 Michael Stipe claims the song was inspired by the band New York Dolls who, in his opinion, “knew how to exaggerate a song, to make it sound really sleazy and over the top.”

 1995: Blind Melon released Soup, their second studio album and final album with vocalist Shannon Hoon.
-Additional recording featuring Hoon were posthumously released as part of the group’s next album, Nico.
+Additional recordings featuring Hoon were posthumously released as part of the group’s next album, Nico.